 About Far View Farm

 We raise and sell registered, polled, pure bred Icelandic sheep, an ancient breed virtually unchanged since the Vikings brought them to Iceland in the 9th and 10th centuries.
 First imported to Canada in the 80's they were soon imported to the USA.
-We register our sheep with the Canadian Livestock Records Corporation (CLRC).
+We register our sheep with the Canadian Livestock Records Corporation (CLRC) and now with the Icelandic Sheep Breeders of North America organization (ISBONA).

 In Iceland, they are raised for their fiber, milk and meat which is mild tasting and lean.
 It is a favorite of gourmet chefs.
 Our meat is processed in a local, state-of-the-art, USDA certified facility.

 A husband and wife team, we live a happy, healthy, productive life on this 23-acre farm.
 This has for decades been our part-time job.
-We are both recently retired from careers in business and now devote our time to operating this small farm.
-With a focus on raising registered Icelandic sheep, we are working our diversified farm using sustainable farming practices.
+We are now both retired from careers in business and we enthusiastically devote our time to operating this small farm.
+With a focus on raising registered Icelandic sheep, we are working our farm using sustainable farming practices.
 The humane treatment of animals and stewardship of the land are at the heart of our work.

 Additional Farm Activities